-Distinction and honorary grades of membership are for recognising significant contributions to public health or to FPH and a scoring system is used to evaluate the evidence provided against the criteria set out in section 4 of the proposal form.
+Distinction and honorary grades of membership are for recognising significant or outstanding contributions to public health or to FPH and a scoring system is used to evaluate the evidence provided against the assessment criteria.
 Although each nomination will have been put forward for a particular membership category, the Fellowship Committee will score each nomination according to the same criteria and then award the most appropriate grade of membership.